Leave Yamada UI a star

 Motion

-Motion is a convenient component that extends the Yamada UI style system to framer-motion.
+Motion is a convenient component that extends the Yamada UI style system to motion.

 Source@yamada-ui/motion